xreader/git-for-humans/README.md

 #### Motivation?

 Git is a mighty tool.
 Some time if things go wrong the syntax can be wired for newbies.
-The aim of this project to provide a wrapper for git to do cli more readable
+The aim of this project to provide a wrapper for git to do it more readable

 Based on [git flight rules](https://github.com/k88hudson)